-- Initialize stacked chart: Refreshes the stacked chart, based on the Bar Chart plug-ins in the sub-containers.
+- Initialize stacked chart: Refreshes the stacked chart, based on Bar Chart plug-ins in the sub-containers.
 The stacked chart detects when a chart is added/removed from the stack, and updates the chart accordingly.
 However, some actions, such as re-ordering the charts within a stack, are not updated automatically.
-In these cases, press Initialize stacked chart to update the stack. - Stack Gap: Adds space between each chart. - Note: The remaining properties in the Line Stack plug-in are the same as used in the Bar Chart plug-in.
-The Bar Chart features Specify X Values, DataY Compare, and Bevel, are disabled in stacked charts.
+In these cases, press Initialize stacked chart to update the stack. - Stack Gap: Adds space between each chart.

+Note: The remaining properties in the Bar Stack plug-in are the same as used in Bar Chart.
+Bar Chart features Specify X Values, DataY Compare, and Bevel, are disabled in stacked charts.